microsoft/service-fabric-cli/src/README.rst

 Unreleased
 -----
+- Add commands to get and set chaos schedule (#70)
+- Add commands to get chaos and get events for chaos (#70)
+- Remove command to get chaos report.
+The functionality is replaced by command get chaos and the command get chaos events (#70)
 - Typo fix for service commands (#71)
 - Add missing help text (#71)
 - Fix bug in displaying property help text (#71)
 - Add tests to verify correctness of help text (#71)
-- Add ability to check in unreleased versions of the service fabric SDK to pass Travis CI validation
-- Add commands to get and set chaos schedule (#70)
-- Add commands to get chaos and get events for chaos (#70)
-- Remove command to get chaos report.
-The functionality is replaced by command get chaos and the command get chaos events (#70)
-- Add scaling policy parameter to the command for service create and the command for service update
+- Add scaling policy parameter to the command for service create and the command for service update (#76)

 4.0.0
 -----